beckym223/manual_work/E6_long_edited.md

 was distant).
 Projected deficits returned quickly because of what is called the terminal year problem, or the cliff problem.
 That is, each year,
-62 The effects of benefit increases of the already retired  (through 1972) affect labor supply insofar as they were  anticipated earlier.
-A similar issue arises for benefit in-  creases at different times during a career.
-VOL. 94 NO. 1  17

 ### ---Economics-2004-0-19.txt---
 the realized net cash balance of Social Security